Oct 30, 2019

-Each of us may have come across situations when, after clearing files on the server (based on Centos, Debian, Ubuntu, etc.), deleting unnecessary files did not clear the disk space.
+Each of us may have come across situations when deleting unnecessary files on a server (on Linux machines based on CentOS, Debian, Ubuntu) did not clean up the disk space.

-1) You can view the list of all deleted files with open file descriptors using the command
+1) You can view the list of all deleted files with open file descriptors using this command:

 lsof | grep deleted